Popular remote learning software prone to hacking

-San Francisco, March 22 (IANS) Cyber security researchers have found critical vulnerabilities in a popular student monitoring software being used in the remote learning times, which could be used by hackers to gain full access over students computers, compromising their security and privacy.
+San Francisco: Cyber security researchers have found critical vulnerabilities in a popular student monitoring software being used in the remote learning times, which could be used by hackers to gain full access over students computers, compromising their security and privacy.

 The McAfee Labs Advanced Threat Research team recently investigated a software called Netop Vision Pro produced by Netop and installed on computers used in several schools.